mirjamuher/promotion_task/README.md

 ## Assumptions

 URLS:
 1. Full URLs and URL paths are treated equally by my code.
-To only parse full URLs, update the regex to "GET (https?:\/\/.*?)
-HTTP".
-To only parse url paths, update regex to "GET (\/.*?)
-HTTP".
+To only parse full URLs, update the regex to `\"[A-Z]+ (https?:\/\/.*?)
+HTTP`.
+To only parse url paths, update regex to `\"[A-Z]+ (\/.*?)
+HTTP`.
 You will have to update the tests accordingly
-2. In line with the supplied example file, my code scans for GET requests only.
-If you want to also scan for other types, you can do so by updating the regex (and tests)

 Error Handling:
 1. As this is a standalon program and I time-boxed my solution, no error-handling has been implemented.
 This should be added if this was to be used as a component in a larger project
-2. If less than x logs are provided, the program will just return what is there.
+2. If less than N valid log lines are provided, the program will just return what is there.
 If that is not-desired behaviour, the code would need fitting amendment

 Other recommended improvements:
 - add linting and type-checking